 NBHC has entered into a 30-year agreement for the OMM of the F-MH with Maritime Road Development, with adjustments for inflation and other items as per provisions of the agreement.
-Under th is agreement a 20-year fixed OMM price was established ending January 22, 2018.
-The OMM payment was subject to negotiation with the Operator for the final ten years and has resulted in arbitration panel decisions.
+Under this agreement a 20-year fixed OMM price was established ending January 22, 2018.
+Arbitration panel decisions were issued July 15, 2020 and September 18, 2020.
+The July decision included a fixed price schedule for the final 10 years of the agreement and retroactive payments of \$11 million.
+The September decision resulted in an award for additional net costs of \$4.4 million which included adjusments to the fixed price schedule issued in the July decision.